 Gender equality in Indonesia

-Indonesia has long been a patriarchal society.
+Traditionally, Indonesian society has been male-dominated.
 Progress has been slow to counter inequality, but the government is committed to change.
 It has instituted the National Gender Mainstreaming Policy to improve equality in research, policy, dialogue and legislation.
+There are ongoing discussions, initiatives and movements advocating for gender equality, and the younger generation is leading the way in pushing for change.

 Female literacy rates and educational attainment are relatively high, but executive opportunities are limited.
-Many women drop out of the labour market and return as small-scale entrepreneurs or self-employed workers.
+Many women drop out of the labour market for child and home care, returning as small-scale entrepreneurs or self-employed workers.
 Women own about 60 percent of Indonesia's micro, small and medium enterprises – faring far better than in the corporate world.

 Further reading